 Gene Regulation in Evolution and Development (GeneRED)

-With support for this initiative the Ministry recognises that research into gene regulation is a major strength in Mainz.
-To further expand research in this area, GeneRED will award PhD positions for projects with a particular emphasis on how changes in gene regulation shape evolution and development.
-Additionally, GeneRED will provide funding to establish state-of-the-art proteomics services at IMB.
+With support for this initiative the Ministry recognised that research into gene regulation is a major strength in Mainz.
+To further expand research in this area, GeneRED awarded PhD positions for projects with a particular emphasis on how changes in gene regulation shape evolution and development.
+Additionally, GeneRED has provided funding to establish state-of-the-art proteomics services at IMB.

-Research groups in GeneRED will work collaboratively using multidisciplinary techniques to address the following questions:
+Research groups in GeneRED worked collaboratively using multidisciplinary techniques to address the following questions:

 • How does the NURF complex help maintain neural stem cell identity in Drosophila?
 (Berger)